ChameleonCloud/docs/source/technical/discovery.rst

 Availability
 ____________

-The *CHI@TACC* and *CHI@UC* buttons in the *Availability* section of the Resource Browser allow you to open the Lease Calendars at the Chameleon sites.
+The *CHI\@TACC* and *CHI\@UC* buttons in the *Availability* section of the Resource Browser allow you to open the Lease Calendars at the Chameleon sites.
 You must login using your Chameleon account to view these lease calendars.

 .. figure:: discovery/availability.png
    :alt: Resource availability links to the lease calendars